Blog Layout

 Do not attempt to travel outside of the U.S. without taking care of these types of issues!
 You put yourself at risk of experiencing problems and delays at the airport, whether it’s boarding the plane, or dealing with Customs and Border Protection when you return to the U.S. An immigration attorney can assist with obtaining temporary proof of your permanent residency while your renewal application is pending.

-Our FRIENDLY IMMIGRATION LAW OFFICE assists individuals across the United States with their green card applications and provides low-cost immigration consultations to help address your complex green card problems.
-For a flat fee of only $150 , an immigration attorney can remotely assist you in filing your green card renewal application (including monitor your case until you receive your green card).
-In-person processing (San Diego clients only) will cost $170.
+Our FRIENDLY IMMIGRATION LAW OFFICE assists individuals throughout the United States with their green card applications and provides immigration consultations to help address your complex green card problems.
+Contact us today!

 Lastly, if you think you may be ready to trade your green card for U.S. Citizenship , you can learn about the BENEFITS OF BECOMING A NATURALIZED U.S. CITIZEN HERE .